NidalZabade/AI_Project1/README.md

 ## Installation and Running

-To install the required packages, run the following command in the terminal:
+To install the project, run the following command in the terminal:

 ```bash
 git clone https://github.com/NidalZabade/AI_Project1.git